griphiam/markphilpot_com/content/2007/312_writers_on_strike_what_to_do.md

 <img src="http://upload.wikimedia.org/wikipedia/en/thumb/7/75/Buffy_logo_0001.jpg/250px-Buffy_logo_0001.jpg" style="float: right" height="185" width="250" /><em>Buffy</em>
 Seasons: 7*

 Getting back to Whedon's roots here.
-I only realy enjoyed up to about season 4, and only really seen bits of the other three seasons.
+I only really enjoyed up to about season 4, and only really seen bits of the other three seasons.
 I personally think the earlier seasons are better, due to the fact that Joss went off to work on Serenity in the season 5/6 time frame.
 Lots of great good vs evil battles surrounded with how to adjust to high school life.
 While it has a dark and serious theme to it, Joss does a good job of not letting it become depressing with lots of wacky plots and witty dialog.
 I think being a little darker would have been better, but that's just my preference.
 <h3>Shows to be missed...</h3>
 <em>Bionic Woman</em>